dragosroua/CellKit/Documentation/API/CellConfiguration.md

 # CellConfiguration

-A configuration structure that defines the layout, styling, and behavior of a `CellKit` instance.
+A configuration structure that defines the layout, styling, and behavior of a `MetaCellKit` instance.

 ## Overview

-`CellConfiguration` provides a comprehensive way to customize the appearance and behavior of `CellKit` cells.
+`CellConfiguration` provides a comprehensive way to customize the appearance and behavior of `MetaCellKit` cells.
 It controls layout variants, visual styles, content visibility, and metadata view configurations.

 ## Declaration